regulas1/LungWebAppVisualisations/lung-app/README.md

     Example: git clone -b vue-13-copy https://github.com/johndoe/LungWebAppVisualisations.git

-4. Navigate to the folder called "LungWebAppVisualisations" and check what branches are available
+4. Navigate to the folder called "LungWebAppVisualisations" and then "lung-app" and check what branches are available
-    Example: cd LungWebAppVisualisations
+    Example: cd LungWebAppVisualisations/lung-app
              git branch -a
              nb. including "-a" retrieves the remote branches too